Altanb1337/smartcontracts/README.md

 **So, why only ONE pool ?**

 Because we want to focus the liquidity on a single pool, and remove non-1POOL pools.
-<br>This way, even if the APY will dicrease, it will be more viable in the long term.
+<br>This way, even if the APY will decrease, it will be more viable in the long term.

 ## Initial Liquidity